PEDRO ROMERO LOS POPITOS SMALL FAMILY FARM, CAPUCAS

 The farm is kept under an agroforestry system, with fruit and timber trees such as royal cedar, pink cedar, gravilea, orange, lime, guava, soursop and banana.
 Pedro is committed to environmental friendly farming practices and to the conservation of the sources of water at the farm and in the community.
 Pedro has an apiary of melipona bees at his farm, which contributes to pollination, thus improving the quality of his coffee.

 Pedro’s life has always been around coffee.
 Growing up, he spent his vacations at his grandfather’s farm and enjoyed the coffee harvest every year.
 He has faced enormous challenges such as the fluctuating coffee prices which at some times in the past hit record lows, another challenge was overcoming the damage caused by the coffee rust fungus, but now he is proudly seeing the first production of the renovated plants.
 He implements a system of continuous monitoring of the plants and farm renovations in order to control the plague.

-This microlot is a natural, which means the coffee is harvested in its optimal ripeness and dried as a cherry.
+NATURAL PROCESS: This microlot is a natural, which means the coffee is harvested in its optimal ripeness and dried as a cherry.
 It causes no contamination as it is not de-pulped or washed and the coffee beans absorb the sweetness of the pulp, giving the coffee a sweet aroma, with floral and fruitiness notes and a clean finish.
 It is dried in beds, 20 to 25 days depending on the intensity of the sun.